weyoss/redis-smq/README.md

 **2021.09.08**

-- A major release v3.0.0 is out.
+- A major release v3 is out.
 - Upgrading your installation to the newest version should be straightforward as most APIs are compatible, [with some exceptions](docs/migrating-from-v2-to-v3.md).
 - The project's code base has been migrated to TypeScript to make use of strong typings.
-- JavaScript's users are always first class citizens and backward compatibility with old NodeJS versions has been kept, down to v7.0.0
+- JavaScript's users are always first class citizens.

 See [CHANGELOG](CHANGELOG.md) for more details.